Disclosure: This post may contain affiliate links. I earn from any qualifying purchases, at no additional cost to you.

 Places to Visit in Fort Kochi

 When you think of a relaxing vacation in India, what place comes to your mind?
 Goa?
 Manali?
 Pondicherry?
 Let me give you an alternative which is just as appealing but with a lesser crowd and tons of places to visit within the city.
 Fort Kochi.
 Why, you ask?
 Observing lungi-clad fishermen get to work at the break of dawn, wandering around the Jewish synagogue window shopping for antiquities, having a hearty meal at one of the many art cafes and finally watching the sun go down from the Fort Kochi beach is nothing short of mesmerising.
 I've put together a list of all the reasons that can compel you to visit Fort Kochi India.
+Make sure you read this ultimate Kerala travel guide.

 How to Reach Fort Kochi